The study of life.

 Compounds that form hydrogen ions when dissolved in water.

-Organic compounds made of Carbon Hydrogen and Oxygen atoms< in the proportion 1:1.
-They are a key source of energy.
+Organic compounds made of carbon, hydrogen, and oxygen atoms in the proportion of 1:2:1.

-A long chain of smaller molecules called nucleotides made of sugar, a phosphate group, and a base.
+A long chain of smaller molecules called nucleotides.

+Deoxyribonucleic acid.
 Consists of two strands of nucleotides that spiral around each other.
 The two strands are held together by hydrogen bonds between bases across from one another.
 Make up chromosomes.